VOLTTRON/volttron/services/core/PlatformDriver/platform_driver/interfaces/modbus_tk/tests/README.rst

 ------------------------
 Regression test for modbus_tk interface with tcp transport:

-- Build master driver agent and define two different modbus driver config and two different register csv set, one followed the original modbus structure, and another followed the new modbus_tk structure
+- Build platform driver agent and define two different modbus driver config and two different register csv set, one followed the original modbus structure, and another followed the new modbus_tk structure
 - With the set-up server running, do regression test on set_point, get_point, scrape_all, revert_point,
 and revert_device for both drivers